IvanDLar/MOVU-Docs/Modules/DB_DataBase/Delivery.md

 ### Infrastructure/architecture diagram

-- A diagram that explains the different steps in the flow of the functionalities mentiones above.
+- A diagram that explains the relations between the tables of the project.
 - The diagram will also include the components involved in the process (aws, RDS).

 ### Code